faustodimarco/wform/README.md

 ### Disabled States

-When a button is disabled (e.g., the next button when required fields are not filled), SimpleFormly adds a `disabled` class to the button.
+When a button is disabled (e.g., the next button when required fields are not filled), Wform adds a `disabled` class to the button.
 You can style this class in Webflow:

 ```css
 .disabled {